Questions With: International Dark Sky Association, Part 2

 Combined, these techniques may make it easier to spot a security threat or obstacle than in a brightly floodlit area.

 In addition, the use of motion detectors supplies an additional layer of security as the lights draw attention to an otherwise dark area.

 Furthermore these controlled lighting schemes are less invasive towards neighbors, who one aims to impress with their tasteful and considerate lighting as well as relies upon to keep watch of a property from the exterior.

 Q: What recommendations do you have for home owners to lessen their impact on the nighttime skies?

-The simplest way a homeowner can lessen their impact upon the nighttime skies is to turn off all unnecessary lighting at night.
+A: The simplest way a homeowner can lessen their impact upon the nighttime skies is to turn off all unnecessary lighting at night.
 Next a homeowner can choose to replace high wattage, overly bright light bulbs, with those of a more efficient and application appropriate nature.

 Ideally though, a homeowner can decided to make the maximum positive impact upon the nighttime environment by replacing or retrofitting all existing outdoor fixtures with either lighting covers, or dark sky friendly fixtures, both of which control light in a way that reduces glare, light trespass, and skyglow.

 Q: Are there any considerations with “aging eye” older home owners and Dark Sky lighting?

 A: The considerations that must be made for the aging eyes of older homeowners are actually well addressed by dark sky friendly lighting fixtures.
 As the human eye ages it becomes far more sensitive to bright light and takes more time to adapt between light and dark conditions.